gilhardl/flutter-starter/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature request
+name: Feature specification
-about: Suggest an idea for this project
+about: Describe a new feature for this project
 title: ''
-labels: REQ
+labels: FEAT
 assignees: ''

 ---